 For many of us, a well-rounded skincare routine can be one that includes cosmetic procedures like injectables.
 Often utilised to give the impression of a more youthful appearance, what previously may have been an area of beauty that was kept under wraps has never been more open — and accepted.

-While these statistics for 2020 will undoubtedly have been disrupted by the Covid-19 pandemic, anecdotally the demand for non-surgical treatments like anti-wrinkle injectables is widely reported to be thriving.
+While these statistics for the last couple of years will undoubtedly have been disrupted by the Covid-19 pandemic, anecdotally the demand for non-surgical treatments like anti-wrinkle injectables is widely reported to be thriving.
 Some interesting and previously unexpected factors have influenced the conversation.

-Many of us are spending more time on Zoom and FaceTime than ever before — even in New Zealand, where we have managed to escape the worst of the lockdowns that have affected the rest of the world.
-As a possible result, we may have grown more accustomed than we’d probably like to all the nuances of our faces, including those we’re not too fond of.
+Many of us are spending more time on Zoom and FaceTime than ever before and as a possible result, we may have grown more accustomed than we’d probably like to all the nuances of our faces, including those we’re not too fond of.

 When it comes to the formulation of botulinum toxin products, all of these are effective, but there are differences on how they are made and their protein content.
 What many people might not know, is that resistance can form against these products, through the development of antibodies against the toxin proteins.
 Increasing therapeutic evidence and published clinical research show that some of the risk factors which influence the build up of resistance to botulinum toxins are high doses, frequency of treatment and level of protein injected.